david-lev/pywa/docs/source/content/listeners/overview.rst

         except ListenerCanceled:
             msg.reply("You canceled the operation.")

 In the example above, we added a try-except block to handle the listener exceptions.
-If the listener times out, the `ListenerTimeout` exception will be raised.
-If the listener is canceled, the `ListenerCanceled` exception will be raised.
+If the listener times out, the :class:`~pywa.listeners.ListenerTimeout` exception will be raised.
+If the listener is canceled, the :class:`~pywa.listeners.ListenerCanceled` exception will be raised.

+Shortcuts
+_________

 PyWa also provides a few shortcuts to create listeners when sending messages.
 Let's see an example:

 .. code-block:: python
+    :linenos:
+    :emphasize-lines: 7

     from pywa import WhatsApp, types, filters